rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 Lots of enterprises start at this level.
 Either because they don't have offerings for 1-2 or they have so many applications they have to build a platform team and try to build 1-2 themselves.

-The problem usually comes from trying to simplify something complex instead of complexifying something simple.
+The problem for most platform teams is it's harder to simplify something complex than complexifying something simple.
-It is a lot harder to hide something like Kubernetes than it is to build cloud native cgi-bin on top of simpler primitives.
+It is a lot harder to hide something like Kubernetes than it is to build cloud native cgi-bin on top of a pool of VMs.

 ## BYO Cloud